-- 4. Satisfactory completion of a comprehensive evaluation in the major field of study - 5.
-A minimum of 36 semester hours of junior/senior level work - Sixty or more semester hours of study at Elon, including the last term before graduation - 7.
+- 3. Completion of elective courses to meet 132 credit hours - 4.
+Satisfactory completion of a comprehensive evaluation in the major field of study - 5.
+A minimum of 36 semester hours of junior/senior level work - 6.
+Sixty or more semester hours of study at Elon, including the last term before graduation - 7.
 Twice as many quality points as credit hours attempted must be earned - 8.
 Participation in commencement exercises

-Students must demonstrate competence in English and Mathematics or successfully complete English 100 and Mathematics 100 before beginning English 110 and the mathematics requirement in the First-Year Core.
+Students must demonstrate competence in English and Mathematics or successfully complete English 100 in concurrence with English 110 and Mathematics 100 before beginning the mathematics requirement in the First-Year Core.

 Students who have not had two years of one foreign language in secondary school must make up this deficiency by taking a first-level 121 foreign language course.
 Courses taken to remove this deficiency will not satisfy the General Studies requirements.
-See page 33 for further details.
+See page 36 for further details.